 Wait a minute, are you not saying that Christ was created by the Father when you insist that He was begotten?
 Isn't begotten the same thing as being created?
 Do you believe that Christ was created?
 "Created" no, Christ is not a created being.
-We have never believed that.
 It is a serious blasphemy to suggest that Christ is created.
 The misunderstanding in people's mind is due to the false assumption that the words 'begotten' and 'created' mean the same thing.
 The fact is they do not mean the same thing at all.